ddtberg/ProjectTwo/README.md

 ### Network Topology:
 ![Network Diagram](https://github.com/ddtberg/ProjectTwo/blob/main/Pictures/diagram.png)

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-	- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-	- Metricbeat records the metrics and statistics that it has collected and sends them to the output that is specified, such as Elasticsearch or Logstash.

 | Name          | Function       | IP Address                 | Operating System |
 |---------------|----------------|----------------------------|------------------|
 | Azure Network VM    | Gateway    | 10.0.0.43 / 192.168.1.1  |         N/A      |